roughdrafts-xyz/Linki/dev_notes.md

 # Random Thoughts

 - Should probably have a cache folder that holds compiled versions of files, or offer REDIS integration for that or something - Just in case someone accesses a version of a file a lot without putting it in the wiki.

+- Should Rough Drafts do some kind of data poisoning implementation? https://arxiv.org/pdf/2302.10149.pdf